edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-08-19-diversify-your-training.md

 Also, don't limit yourself to just thinking about race.
 Ask yourself are individuals with disabilities, those who are LGBTQ, or other societal groups included?

-[Image quote: Think of inclusion and diversity in the broadest sense possible]

 {% asset 'blog/2020-08-19-diversify-your-training02.jpg'
    alt='Think of inclusion and diversity in the broadest sense possible' magick:resize='670' %}